 Audit Committee Risk Oversight.
 As prescribed in its charter, the Audit Committee oversees the company's accounting and financial reporting processes and the audits of the company's financial statements, including oversight of risks presented in the company's internal controls over financial reporting and disclosure controls and procedures, fraud risks and risks of non-compliance with legal and regulatory requirements that pertain to accounting and financial reporting.
 The Audit Committee is responsible for reviewing and discussing with management and the company's independent registered public accounting firm any guidelines and policies relating to risk assessments and risk management within the scope of the Audit Committee's activities.
-This includes the measures that management takes to monitor, control and minimize the company's major financial risk exposures.
+This includes the measures that management takes to monitor, control, and minimize the company's major financial risk exposures.

 Compensation Committee Risk Oversight.
 As part of its oversight of the company's compensation programs, the Compensation Committee oversees risks presented by the company's compensation and benefits plans, policies and programs.
 The Compensation Committee also oversees and interacts with the Board and the Audit Committee regarding the management of risks arising from our company's executive and employee compensation practices.
 This includes helping the company avoid creating incentives for management to take risks that are not adequately justified with reference to stockholders' and other stakeholders' interests.
-In addition, the Compensation Committee oversees the company's compliance with regulations governing executive and director compensation and sound compensation governance.
+This compensation risk assessment is aided by a specific evaluation of the subject performed by the independent compensation consultant to the Compensation Committee.
+In addition, the Compensation Committee oversees the company's compliance with regulations governing executive and director compensation and sound compensation governance, and oversees other risks related to the company's human capital management.

 Governance and Nominating Committee Risk Oversight.
 As prescribed in its charter, the Governance and Nominating Committee oversees the company's corporate governance practices, including Board risk oversight and the governance of risk management.
-As part of this, the Committee oversees the Board's processes for assessing and managing the risks associated with governance issues, such as the independence of the Board, key executive succession, environmental, health and safety policies and programs, human rights policies and practices, and the company's sustainability and environmental, social and governance ("ESG") programs.
+As part of this, the Committee oversees the Board's processes for assessing and managing the risks associated with governance issues, such as the independence of the Board and key executive succession, environmental, health and safety policies and programs, human rights policies and practices, the company's sustainability and environmental, social and governance ("ESG") programs, and the company's programs for monitoring and managing cybersecurity risk.
+The Committee receives regular updates from management on various risk areas, including cybersecurity risk, including incident reporting and information regarding the effectiveness of the company's cybersecurity awareness program.